(A) Purpose of the

 evidence and testimony of the respondent, the complainant, and key witnesses to

-determine whether there is clear and convincing evidence that academic research
+determine whether there is a preponderance of the evidence academic research

 misconduct occurred and, if so, to what extent, who was responsible, and its